 Why Does Alcohol Cause Withdrawals?

-Excessive activity of the CNS (i.e., CNS hyperexcitability) that may culminate in motor seizures; and Hallucinations and delirium tremens in the most severe form of alcohol withdrawal.
-(NIAAA)
+Excessive activity of the CNS (i.e., CNS hyperexcitability) that may culminate in motor seizures, and hallucinations and delirium tremens in the most severe form of alcohol withdrawal.
+It is these more severe symptoms of alcohol withdrawal that are the most dangerous.

 What Do The Experts Say About Alcohol Withdrawal?